Roofing Adhesives 101 • Important Facts and Guidelines

 Adhesive application temperature ranges are typically between 35 and 95 degrees Fahrenheit.

-Manufacturers have recently started making more cold-tolerant products which can be applied in temperatures as low as 30 degrees.
+Roofing adhesive manufacturers have recently started making more cold-tolerant products which can be applied in temperatures as low as 30 degrees.

-A long-time rule of thumb in the industry, however, is that you never apply roofing adhesives when the temperature is below 40 degrees.
+A long-time rule of thumb in the industry, however, is that you should never apply roofing adhesives when the temperature is below 40 degrees.
 If you can stick to that (stick to that!) policy, you should.

-Useful Links for Roofing Adhesive Information
+External Sources & References for Roofing Adhesive Information

 1. General: “MIL-HDBK-691B Department of Defense – Military Standardization Handbook – Adhesive Bonding” is a tremendously valuable resource for adhesive information.
 It has over 400 pages and was the US Department of Defense’s standard information source for adhesives until 2013.
 Although no longer an active source for the DoD, it contains fundamental information that will remain valid, although for the very latest in adhesive technology, you’ll have to look elsewhere.